julian10m/julian10m.github.io/_posts/2023-08-05-Playing-with-Rectangles-in-Lua2D.md

 | $p_3$     | $x(t) + r \cdot \cos\left(\beta(t) + \pi + \alpha\right)$ | $y(t) + r \cdot \sin\left(\beta(t) + \pi + \alpha\right)$ |
 | $p_4$     | $x(t) + r \cdot \cos\left(\beta(t) - \alpha\right)$    | $y(t) + r \cdot \sin\left(\beta(t) -\alpha\right)$    |

-While the formulas in the table are true in general, maybe they feel too abstract.
-Let's analyze a practical scenario.

 ### Case of study: URM + UCM

-To better understand our result, we can focus on the case of the combination of a uniform rectilinear motion (URM) with a uniform circular motion (UCM).
-This is in fact what I ended up implementing, thus from here the special interest.
+An interesting case of study is when we the rectangles follows both a uniform rectilinear motion (URM) and a uniform circular motion (UCM).
+At this point, I must admit that calling this "an interesting case" might be a biased opinion: this scenerario is particularly appeling for me because it is the one I implementing in my code.

 With an URM, the rectangles moves with a constant velocity $\mathbf{v} = (v_x, v_y)$.
 If in addition $x_0$ and $y_0$ represent the initial position (which could be different than the origin then) of the rectangle, we can then write the center position over time as